chazzka/clanekcathedral/clanek.md

 ![](https://raw.githubusercontent.com/chazzka/clanekcathedral/master/code/figures/data_overview.svg)

-As figure X shows, the data are following a regular pattern around $Y = 100$, however, around $X= 55$ the sensors started producing anomalous behavior.
+As Figure X shows, the data follow a regular pattern around $Y = 100$, however, around $X= 55$, the sensors started producing anomalous behavior.
-Since the sensors can be from a security field, such blackout can lead to detrimental outcomes.
+Since the sensors can be from a security field, such a blackout can lead to detrimental outcomes.
-This has to be marked and reported so company can react immediately.
+This event must be marked and reported so a company can react immediately.
-Note that the values of these anomalous datapoints are completely random, since it is the abnormal erroneous behavior.
+Note that the values of these anomalous datapoints are utterly random since it is the abnormal erroneous behavior.
-This also makes any normalizing impossible, since we do not know the location of these points beforehand.
+This also makes any normalizing impossible since we do not know the location of these points beforehand.

 ## Methods